 5 Lessons I Learned About Starting NGOs

-I started the South Sudan Library Foundation (SSLF) in 2018 from Sydney, Australia, while attending the University of Sydney for my MBA.
-Over the past four years, here are some of the lessons I’ve learned along the way about starting NGOs and some (I hope) helpful pointers to help you get started on your nonprofit organization.
-My NGO experience stretches from South Sudan, Sudan, Zambia, Ethiopia, Mexico, the United States, Australia, Iraq, Syria, Fiji, Papua New Guinea, and a few others across multiple categories like education, human trafficking, agriculture, unexploded ordinance removal, and water, sanitation, and hygiene (WASH).
+In 2018, while studying for my MBA at the University of Sydney, I co-founded the South Sudan Library Foundation (SSLF) from halfway around the world.
+Over the past few years, I’ve worked on nonprofit initiatives across South Sudan, Sudan, Zambia, Ethiopia, Mexico, the United States, Australia, Iraq, Syria, Fiji, Papua New Guinea, and beyond—covering education, human trafficking, agriculture, unexploded ordnance removal, and water, sanitation, and hygiene (WASH).

 What motivated me to start an NGO in South Sudan